Who are we and what do we do?

 The Clerk cannot be a member of the Council.

-Notices are displayed on the noticeboard by the postbox in the centre of the village.
+Wherever possible notices are displayed on the noticeboard by the postbox in the centre of the village.
+The Parish Council website is the most efficient and effective way to communicate with everyone.